yahoo/elide/elide-spring/elide-spring-boot-starter/README.md

 2. Spring Boot Jetty
 3. Spring Boot JPA
 4. YAML Configuration
-5. Lombok for making data models
-6. All of the Elide dependencies
+5. All of the Elide dependencies